rbdannenberg/arco/doc/ugens.md

 The `mult` function also takes an `x2_init` keyword parameter, in which case a `Multx` is created (see **multx** below).

+If the operation is MATH_OP_RLI, the initial value is normally 0, but this value can be randomized to the range -x2 to +x2 by passing x2 to `.rliset(x2)`.
+This should only be done immediately after the ugen is initialized and before it delivers any samples.

 `/arco/math/new id chans op x1 x2` - Create a new unit generator to
 perform a binary operation.
 The value of `op` can be: